-This year two more programs are added to the list.
-New Mexico State returns as an independent.
-The Aggies were an Independent for the 2013 campaign before joining the Sun Belt, where they have belonged the past 4 years.
+Last year New Mexico State returned as an independent.
+The Aggies were an Independent for the 2013 campaign before joining the Sun Belt for 4 years.

-Liberty is making the jump to the FBS this season.
+Liberty was another new addition in 2018.
 The Flames spent the previous 30 years at the FCS level.

 Independent College Football Preview & Predictions